 - Implementing and monitoring compliance with the Financial Code of Ethics.

-The Audit Committee consists of three members appointed by the Board of Directors from its independent members.
+The Audit Committee consists of three members appointed by the Board of Directors, all of whom are independent..
 As of May 24, 2016, the members of the Audit Committee are:

 The Audit Committee meets at least seven times a year: